 I realized that the more breaks and vacations I took — an evening of no work talk, a weekend away from the office, or a full family vacation or road trip — the happier I was with my work and the more money I made.
 As a result, my quality of work improved, the speed at which I work improved, and my clients were happier because they were always getting the best, most strategic and creative version of me.

-This is why I now step away from my business roughly 8-9 weeks every year and almost never work nights or weekends — sometimes I do to work on my own stuff and advance my personal goals.
+This is why I now step away from my business more than nine weeks every year and almost never work nights or weekends — sometimes I do to work on my own stuff and advance my personal goals.

 When you don’t plan your schedule to allows for breaks, it diminishes the quality of work you can produce and negatively affects your ability to focus and think strategically, which leads to mistakes that sabotage projects and profits.
 It also jeopardizes your health and the life you are working to create.